 Mountain Lion (Felis concolor)

 The mountain lion goes by several names.
 He is also knows as puma, cougar, catamount, and panther.
 The mountain lion is a powerful and feared predator.
-They are found mainly in the eastern and southern parts of the US, including the swamps of Florida.
 Mountain lions are beautiful animals with a tawny colored coat with no markings.
 Mountain lions weigh approximately 120-140 pounds, although they are large with many characteristics of the "big cats", they are considered to be the largest of the "small cat" family.

 Mountain lions prefer to prey on deer but will also attack and eat coyotes and other mammals such as raccoons and porcupines.
-Their range has been eliminated in the Midwest and Eastern US, although there have been some reported sightings in Oregon and Washington state.
+The cougars population was nearly extirpated in most of its eastern North American range, except for Florida where there is a subspecies referred to as the Florida panther, although there have been sittings in Georgia, as well as North and South Carolina.
+The cougar ranges across most western American states, as well as some parts of Canada.
 There are small populations returning the states such as Oklahoma, Missouri and Arkansas as well.

 Mountain lions have been known to attack humans.
 However, statistics show that on average there are only 4 attacks and 1 death each year in all of the US and Canada.
 Mountain lions will be more likely to attack a person who is alone or a small child.

 The jaguar is the largest wild cat in the Americas and have almost been completely eliminated in the United States.
 There are sightings along the border of Arizona and Mexico, with a group of 80-120 being found in remote areas of the Sonora Mountains.
 It is estimated that approximately 15,000 jaguars remain in the wild with the greatest populations in Mexico and South America.